zendframework/zf2-documentation/docs/languages/en/modules/zend.view.quick-start.rst

 <zend.view.quick-start.usage.controllers>` for examples of view model nesting).
 The MVC event composes a View Model
 which acts as the "root" for nested view models, as such, it should contain the skeleton, or layout, template for the site (configuration refers to this as the "layoutTemplate").
-All other content is then rendered and captured to view variables ov this root view model.
+All other content is then rendered and captured to view variables of this root view model.

 The default rendering strategy sets the layout template as "layout".
 To change this, you can add some configuration for the Dependency Injector.